ModDocs/bca/docs/Blocks/Fluidic Compressor.md

 The Fluidic Compressor is created using 3 gold ingots, 2 iron ingots, 2 pistons, 1 gold canister and 1 flux conductor

 ### Usage
 Players must insert fluid into the Fluidic Compressor using blocks like BuildCraft Pipes, TD Fluiducts or EnderIO Conduits.
 A canister is then needed to compress the fluid into.
-All three tiers of canister can b used.
+All three tiers of canister can be used.

 + The Tier 1 canister can hold 2 buckets of fluid